-In COVID-19 patients with underlying asthma, various asthma medications were used in the last year and in the last two months, respectively, as follows.
+In COVID-19 patients with underlying asthma, various asthma medications were used in the past year and in the past 2 months, respectively, as follows.
 LTRA (73.4% and 66.5%) and xanthine (50.5% and 45.9%) were the most frequently used.
-Following them, ICS-LABA, inhaled SABA, oral LABA, and ICS alone were also frequently prescribed (Table 2).
+Following them, ICS-LABA, inhaled SABA, oral LABA and ICS alone were also frequently prescribed (table 2).